dojo/docs/dojo/Stateful.rst

 ============

-``dojo/Stateful`` provides the ability to get and set named properties, including using custom accessors, in conjunction with the ability to monitor these properties for changes. ``dojo.Stateful`` is intended to be a base class that can be extended by other components that wish to support watchable properties.
+``dojo/Stateful`` provides the ability to get and set named properties, including using custom accessors, in conjunction with the ability to monitor these properties for changes. ``dojo/Stateful`` is intended to be a base class that can be extended by other components that wish to support watchable properties.
 This can be very useful for creating live bindings that utilize current property states and must react to any changes in properties.
 It also allows a developer to customize the behavior of accessing the property by providing auto-magic getters and setters (accessors).
 Furthermore,